 Stuart Rossman is a staff attorney at the National Consumer Law Center (NCLC) and has served as director of litigation since 1999.
 Stuart is the co-editor of NCLC’s Consumer Class Actions and coordinates NCLC's annual Consumer Class Action Symposium.
-Stuart currently is the co-chair of the National Association of Consumer Advocates (NACA) Board of Directors.
+Stuart is the immediate past co-chair of the National Association of Consumer Advocates (NACA) Board of Directors.
 Since 1992, he has been a member of the adjunct faculty at the Northeastern University School of Law where he teaches courses in Civil Trial Advocacy and was appointed the 2010 Givelber Distinguished Lecturer on Public Interest Law.
-He also is a member of the adjunct faculty at the Suffolk University School of Law.
+He also is a visiting lecturer at the University of Michigan Law School teaching a course on Consumer Class Actions.
 Previously, he was a private trial attorney in Boston and served as Chief of the Trial Division and Chief of the Business and Labor Protection Bureau at the Massachusetts Attorney General's Office.
 Stuart has received numerous honors and awards, including the Thurgood Marshall Award by the Rainbow/PUSH Coalition.
 He is a 1975 graduate of the University of Michigan,summa cum laude and graduated from Harvard Law School, cum laude in 1978.